LL2323/Digital-Concept-Tutorial/README.md

 This tutorial offers a brief fundamental introduction to HTML development for those who are new to HTML.

 Topics:
-- HTML and it's purpose
+- HTML Purpose
-- HTML elements
+- HTML Elements
-- Tags
+- HTML Attributes
-- Other common tags
-- HTML attributes
+- HTML Tags

 ## Target Audience
 This tutorial is intended for individuals interested in exploring HTML web development concepts.
 It also serves as a valuable resource for beginners looking to get a head start in understanding HTML web application development.